 Content: Conducting research is a major function of many colleges and universities.
 By researching sustainability issues, higher education institutions can continue to help the world understand sustainability challenges and develop new technologies, strategies, and approaches to address those challenges.
 As individuals and groups, we can use sustainability research to learn what's happening in the world around us, and to assess how our interventions are working.
 College campuses provide wonderful real-world classrooms for actively exploring how to measure and improve the sustainability of the various processes that support our everyday lives.
 Students that actively participate in making their campuses more sustainable are well prepared to continue that work in their careers and communities after graduation.
 In this course, students learn how to frame, develop, and explore environmental questions, conducting on-campus group research projects and field-trip based field study.

 Note: This course may be repeated and can also be taken as ESTD 3850 for 4 credits.
-ESTD 1850 meets every other week, while ESTD 3850 meets every week.
 Students may earn up to 8 credits across ESTD 1850 and 3850.